-Phase IV of the drill program included 12 diamond drill holes for a total of 1,362m (news release July 21, 2022).
+Phase IV included 12 diamond drill holes for a total of 1,362m (news release July 21, 2022).
 The drilling extended mineralization outside the existing Virginia resource by testing the gaps along the main vein structures at Ely and Martina and to define new mineralization at the Margarita trend.
-Previously untested, outlying targets approximately 1.5km to the north of the main trend, Patricia and Daniela were also drilled during this campaign.
+Previously untested, outlying targets approximately 1.5 km to the north of the main trend, Patricia and Daniela were also drilled during this campaign.